 PRICING INFORMATION

 Cost on various components are listed.
 Costs are typically not indicated like this in a specification.
 Not sure of the purpose of these costs and why they are here in the Preliminary Bid Documents.

+[HOA Comment: I’ve attached a “blank” bid that was sent to the prospective roofers.
+The prior bid document was a roofer’s proposal.]

 Comment on the Preliminary Bid Documents